- InDesign User Guide

 You can use the Smart Text Reflow feature to add or remove pages when you’re typing or editing text.
 This feature is useful when you’re using InDesign as a text editor and you want a new page to be added whenever you type more text than can fit on the current page.
 It’s also useful in avoiding overset text or empty pages for situations in which the text flow changes due to editing text, showing or hiding conditional text, or making other changes to the text flow.

-You can change settings to allow pages to be added or removed when working in text frames that aren’t based on master pages.
+You can change settings to allow pages to be added or removed when working in text frames that aren’t based on parent pages.
 However, a text frame must be threaded to at least one other text frame on a different page for Smart Text Reflow to work.

 Smart Text Reflow settings appear in Type preferences.
 These settings apply to the current document.
 To change default settings for all new documents, close all documents and specify the settings.